MoFEM/mofem-cephas/mofem/doc/markdown/installation_with_spack.md

 spack activate -v um_view mofem-users-modules
 ~~~~

-Alternatively, you may want to follow the [Developer installation](#spack_developers).
+Alternatively, you may want to follow the [Developer installation](#spack_developers),
+skipping the command `spack install --only dependencies mofem-cephas ^petsc+X` described there.
-In this case, note that by default `spack dev-build` will try to use all available
+Note also that by default `spack dev-build` will try to use all available
 processor slots to run `make` in parallel, which may result in performance degradation
 of Buckethead.
 To set a desired number of parallel jobs (e.g. 2), you can add
 parameter `-j 2`.
 Alternatively, you can edit Spack settings